William Fletcher-Vane, 1st Baron Inglewood: Career

 Inglewood served in the Second World War in France and the Middle East as a Lieutenant-Colonel in the Durham Light Infantry, and was mentioned in despatches.

 He was elected at the 1945 general election as Member of Parliament for Westmorland, and held the seat until his retirement from the House of Commons at the 1964 general election.
 He held ministerial office twice, in Anthony Eden and Harold Macmillan's 1957–1964 government: as Parliamentary Secretary to the Minister for Pensions from 1958 to 1960, and as Parliamentary Secretary to the Ministry of Agriculture, Fisheries and Food from 1960 to 1962.
 He was also Leader of the United Kingdom Delegation to the World Food Congress in Washington, D.C., in 1963.

 On 30 June 1964, he was ennobled as Baron Inglewood, of Hutton in the Forest in the County of Cumberland.

 Personal life

-Lord Inglewood married Mary Proby, daughter of Sir Richard George Proby, 1st Baronet, in 1949.
+Lord Inglewood married Mary Proby, daughter of Sir Richard Proby, 1st Baronet, in 1949.
 They had two sons.

 He died in June 1989, aged 80, and was succeeded in the barony by his son Richard, who also became a Conservative politician.
-His second son, Christopher, a barrister, was Portcullis Pursuivant from 2012 to 2017, and appointed Chester Herald in 2017.
+His second son, Christopher, a barrister, was Portcullis Pursuivant from 2012 to 2017, and Chester Herald from 2017 to 2023.